-Aid recipient: Trenton J. Schindele of Broomfield is a longtime actor for the Phamaly Theatre Company, having appeared in many productions including “Evita,” “Fuddy Meers,” “Cabaret” and “Fiddler on the Roof.” (“As Motel, Trenton Schindele is authentic and down-to-earth,” wrote Juliet Wittman of Westword.)
+Aid recipient: Trenton J. Schindele of Northglenn is a longtime actor for the Phamaly Theatre Company, having appeared in many productions including “Evita,” “Fuddy Meers,” “Cabaret” and “Fiddler on the Roof.” (“As Motel, Trenton Schindele is authentic and down-to-earth,” wrote Juliet Wittman of Westword.)
 Most recently he played slimeball murder victim Fred Casely in “Chicago,” The Wolf in “Into the Woods” in the Denver Center’s Space Theatre and was featured in Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are” at the Dairy Arts Center.
 He was trained at The American Musical and Dramatic Academy.
-By day he works as a retail associate at The Green Solution dispensary in Littleton.
+Until recently, his day job was working as a retail associate at The Green Solution dispensary in Littleton.

 His original medical story: Trenton has quadriplegic displagic cerebral palsy, which comes with painful and often debilitating muscle spasms from the neck down, as well as hearing loss.
 Trenton was in need of new leg braces to help him walk, as well as funds for a wheelchair, as his disease has progressed and his doctors have told him his condition will only get worse.
-In March 2018, The Denver Actors Fund approved a grant of $3,578 to buy Trenton a new wheelchair and new leg braces.
+In March 2018, The Denver Actors Fund approved a grant of $3,578 to buy Trenton a modest, non-motorized new wheelchair and new leg braces.